GoDevOps/productive-on-day-one/slides/README.md

 This presentation is an experience report, because we have learned so much from others through this format.

-This presentation is about our quest: the quest for productivity.
+This presentation is about our quest: the quest for developer productivity.

 Previously,
 - It would take weeks, sometimes months for a new Dev or Ops to be productive